parasaurolophus/rader.us/src/software/advice.md

     - The other is <https://github.com/parasaurolophus/node-red-dnssd>
   - Published to NPM and in the Node-RED flow library so that it can be used by the Node-RED community
-  - Passes all quality checks performed by the Node-RED flow library
+  - Passes all automated quality checks performed by the Node-RED flow library
   - _README.md_ with screenshot, usage instructions
 - <https://www.rader.us/music/digital.html>
   - And now for something completely different: Ruby source code as musical "scores"